Teaching Assistant Training Program (TATP)

 Program Information

-Upcoming Blended (online/in-person) TATP Session
+Upcoming Blended (online/in-person) TATP Sessions

 Note: The first 2 days of TATP are dedicated to completing asynchronous eLearning modules in OWL, with in-person sessions taking place on the final 3 days.